Hwalker1030/SnortConfiguration/README.md

 <h1> Project Overview</h1>
-In this project I configure Network IDS/IPS software, Snort, onto a Ubuntu Server hosted by AWS.
+In this project, I configure Network IDS/IPS software, Snort, onto a Ubuntu Server hosted by AWS.
 I created custom alerts and generated logs pinging the server with my Kali Linux VM.
 This was very fun to test out and very educational.
 Not only was I able to learn how to configure this software, I was also able to get in some Linux training.